TUD-JB-Templates/JBtemplates/which.md

 **Negatives:**
 - Understanding all possibilities and functionalities
-- Connecting Github and Gitlab to comply with TUD publishing regulations
+- Connecting Github and Gitlab to comply with TUD publishing regulations (but possible)
 - PDF export suboptimal
 - Public from start
 - may feel as black box approach (what is under the hood)